-The foreshore vegetation in the less urbanised areas of Cooya Beach are well connected to the north and south, however connectivity within foreshore habitats adjacent to the residential areas is poor.
-Surrounding vegetation communities maintain continuous connectivity right back to the remnant mountain ranges behind Mossman.
-This connectivity will allow fauna movement within and between these communities and minimising impacts due to population isolation.
-The altered vegetation in the urbanised areas often lacks the shrub layer that would allow for protected movement of fauna through the coastal vegetation and beach front areas minimising connectivity through these areas.
-Canopy dwelling and nesting species may still inhabit these areas and the impacts more likely to be associated with other anthropogenic activity such as noise from recreational vehicles.
+The foreshore vegetation in the less urbanised areas of Cooya Beach is well connected to the north and south, however connectivity within foreshore habitats adjacent to the residential areas is poor.
+Surrounding vegetation communities maintain continuous connectivity westward to the remnant mountain range vegetation behind Mossman.
+This connectivity will allow fauna movement within and between these communities and minimise impacts due to population isolation.
+The altered vegetation in the urbanised areas often lacks the shrub layer that would allow for protected movement of fauna through the coastal vegetation and beachfront areas minimising connectivity through these areas.
+Canopy dwelling and nesting species may still inhabit these areas and the impacts are more likely to be associated with other human activity such as noise from recreational vehicles and pest species (rats and cats) commonly associated with urban areas.

-There have been a number of disturbances to the foreshore area and vegetation at Cooya Beach.
-Residential areas adjacent to the foreshore are becoming increasingly exposed to coastal hazards as a result of diminishing dune vegetation.
+There have been several disturbances to the foreshore area and vegetation at Cooya Beach.
+Residential areas adjacent to the foreshore are becoming increasingly exposed to coastal hazards because of diminishing dune vegetation.
 This loss of vegetation has largely been the result of illegal clearing through the understorey.
 Table 4 summarises the disturbances and their potential impacts to the foreshore flora and fauna.